 A few years ago, a giver in Florida named Brad read a story on NCF’s website about giving stock.
 Though he’d been generously supporting Christian ministries for years, he’d never really thought about giving appreciated securities.
 So he tried it.

 When Brad donated appreciated stocks that he’d held for more than a year, he was able to reduce capital gains taxes.
 After the stock sold, the proceeds were placed in his Giving Fund, so he could recommend grants to the charities and causes he loved.

 Before, these girls were doing whatever they could to survive, including prostitution.
-Now, 105 of them are moving onto the property, a safe home, where they will receive trauma counseling, compassionate care, and discipling.
+Now, 105 of them are already living on the property, a safe home, where they will receive trauma counseling, compassionate care, and discipling.

 Do you have a giving dream that could be fulfilled by gifting stock?

 By donating appreciated securities, the capital gains taxes saved could mean more for ministry, and you can claim the value of the donation as a charitable deduction for 2021.
-Especially now, with current market valuations, donating stock and other non-cash assets is a great way to increase your support for the causes close to your heart.
+If your stocks have appreciated, donating them is a great way to increase your support for the causes close to your heart.

 If donating stock sounds like a smart option for you, keep these things in mind:

 - You can give now and grant later: The beauty of gifting stock with a Giving Fund is that you can transfer shares now, in order to take advantage of the tax deduction before year-end.
 You get the deduction at the time of the gift, but you can take your time choosing the charities you want most to support.
 The Giving Fund holds and invests the money until you’re ready to recommend grants.